ailab-bio/GraphINVENT2/tutorials/1_introduction.md

         self.account          = "XXXXXXXXXX"       # if cluster requires specific allocation/account, use here
 ```

-Then, specify the path to the Python binary in the GraphINVENT virtual environment.
+Then, specify the path to the Python binary in the GraphINVENT2 virtual environment.
 You probably won't need to change *graphinvent_path* or *data_path*, unless you want to run the code from a different directory.

 ```
 submit.py >